Skip to main content

 Vicarious Liability

-Of equal importance is how a doctor is generally liable for their assistants' and staff members' negligence when those individuals are carrying out a doctor's orders or caring for patients.
-Likewise, an attending physician is generally liable for any negligence on the part of interns and medical students under the physician's guidance.
-To put it another way, under these circumstances, the doctor or attending physician assumes the duty of care.
+A doctor may be liable for negligence caused by its assistants and staff members when carrying out a doctor's orders or caring for patients.
+Likewise, an attending physician is generally liable for negligence caused by interns and medical students following a doctor's guidance.

 Get a Legal Evaluation of Your Malpractice Claim